TekkaGB/AemulusModManager/README.md

 This feature, introduced in Aemulus 1.2, unpacks data00004.pac locally on your system.
 This way, Aemulus can grab the unchanged assets in files like init_free.bin immediately, which saves a lot of time when building and downloading mods.

 You only need to do this once (unless P4G updates data00004.pac in the future).
+If you download another update for Aemulus Package Manager, you can just move the contents of the Original folder to the new update's one without having to unpack again.

-Open the Config menu and click Unpack Vanilla files, then select your P4G game directory (it will be named either Persona 4 Golden or Day).
+Open the Config menu and click Unpack data00004.pac, then select your P4G game directory if the prompt comes up (it will be named either Persona 4 Golden or Day).
 You'll find the unpacked files for Aemulus (just under 300MB) in your Original folder.

 ### Adding Packages
 Once you've set up Aemulus, drop your mods/packages into the Packages folder found in the same folder as AemulusPackageManager.exe.

 # <img src="https://i.imgur.com/63zWgb5.png">

-Once you click Refresh or relaunch the program, you'll see all of your packages in the middle of the Aemelus window.
+Once you click Refresh or relaunch the program, you'll see all of your packages in the middle of the Aemulus window.

+As of version 1.3, you can now click the New button on the top right to create a directory along with metadata and a preview.
+The directory will pop up when you click confirm and you can drop the contents of the mod inside.

 ### Setting Up Your Loadout/Package Priority
 Next, you'll need to set up your package loadout.
 Packages are disabled by default, so enable the ones you want by checking the box to the left of each package.